agowland/masters-thesis/Notes/Resources and Tips/Active Reading Process.md

 - Remember to use "Read Aloud" and "Immersive Reader" in Microsoft Edge
 - Import into Kurtzweil 3000 when available
-- Get audiobooks when availabl, and look for plugins for VSCode and Obsidian that allow notetaking on audio, or use Nvivo if that will work
+- Get audiobooks when available, and look for plugins for VSCode and Obsidian that allow notetaking on audio, or use Nvivo if that will work

 ## Self-modified SQ3R